ibm-wm-transition/Transform-Util/README.md

 # Transform-Util
 ## Getting Started
-The transform feature lets you perform various operations on the input data in order to help you customize your workflow output or the data you send to the next action.
-This feature is available in all actions supported by webMethods.io Integration.
 Following instructions will get you a copy of the specific Util transform in your webMethods.io Integration tanent.
 List of Util transform available in the webMethods.io Integration are:
 1. <b> Generate UUID : </b>This operation lets you generate a UUID.